indoorvivants/sn-bindgen-web/README.md

 3. Install native dependencies by running `sbt vcpkgInstall` - this will install [vcpkg](https://vcpkg.io/) and then libraries used by the backend
 4. Run `sbt '~devServer/reStart all'`

    **Warning: first run will be very slow.
-Subsequent ones will be somewhat slow.**
+Subsequent ones will be only somewhat slow.**

 6. The web frontend API will be available at http://localhost:8080/api, and the internal worker API will be available on http://localhost:8081